oscillot/reddit-scraper/README.md

                 database to avoid duplicate images

-The approach that I take for writing plugins is typically to have the execute function call a helper function that returns an iterable.
-For example, for imgur galleries, it looks like this (abridged):
+The approach that I take for writing plugins is typically to have the execute function call a helper function that returns an img_url, typically I just run a little xpath, nothing too fancy.

+This important part is to create the self.current objectand set it to a Download object with a valid url so that the BasePlugin can do its work.

+For example,for non direct imgur links, it looks like this (abridged):

+class ImgurSingleIndirect(BasePlugin):
+    def execute(self, candidate):
+        if (candidate.url.lower().startswith('http://imgur.com/'):
+            img_url = self.get_imgur_single(candidate.url)
+            for album_img in album_imgs:
+                ...
+                self.current = Download(candidate.title,
+                                        candidate.subreddit,
+                                        img_url)

+    def get_imgur_single(self, url):
+        ...
+        return urls

+If you have a gallery, it gets slightly more complicated.
+You cannot simply set the self.current object because you will only get the last object that you set it to.

 class ImgurAlbum(BasePlugin):
     def execute(self, candidate):